sidebar

 A. If you have questions which are not answered by this website, please contact us at the telephone number (888) 326-8965.
 This hotline contains various information about the settlement and there are operators available from 8:00am to 6:00pm Eastern.
 You can also reach us online at questions@tycoclasssettlement.com.

-13. I cannot cash/negotiate my settlement check, how can I request that it be reissued?
+11. I cannot cash/negotiate my December 2011 settlement re-distribution, how can I request that it be reissued?

-If you need to request that your check be reissued, you must submit a request in writing.
+If you need to request that your December 2011 check be reissued, you must on or before June 4, 2012 submit a request in writing.
 Please include your full name, address, claim number (if available), and daytime telephone number with the best time of day to reach you.
 In addition, please include a statement explaining the need for reissue, and mail to:

 Tyco International Ltd. Securities Litigation Settlement